VLDLR-based Decoy Receptors to Prevent Alphavirus Infections

 Technology Description

 Researchers at Washington University in St. Louis have developed very low-density lipoprotein receptor (VLDLR) soluble decoy receptors with potent inhibitory activity in vitro and in vivo.
 Eastern equine encephalitis virus (EEEV) is one of several alphaviruses that utilizes VLDLR to promote attachment and entry into cells.
-EEEV, the most pathogenic of the encephalitic alphaviruses, causes sporadic outbreaks across North America, with case fatality rates exceeding 30% in hospitalized patients.
-Though naturally transmitted by mosquitoes, encephalitic alphaviruses can easily be weaponized and spread via aerosolization.
-To date, there are no approved countermeasures for any encephalitic alphavirus infection.
-In mice aerosol challenge studies with VLDLR decoy receptors, EEEV infection is shown to be neutralized.
-In addition, VLDLR decoy receptors have shown to potently neutralize other encephalitic alphaviruses including Semliki Forest virus and Western equine encephalitis virus.
+It is one of the most pathogenic of the encephalitic alphaviruses and causes sporadic outbreaks across North America with human case fatality rates exceeding 30%.
+Though naturally transmitted by mosquitoes, an epidemic emergence of these alphaviruses would be of significant concern given their capacity for aerosolization and the current lack of treatments or countermeasures.

 A diagram of a number of days post-infection